Home » Culture » Handicrafts of Kashmir Valley

 Namda

-Namda is colourful and attractive flooring rug.
-It’s made up of woollen and cotton fabric, which is manually processed into desired shape.
-Its price varies with the type of wool.
-Namda with more woollen stuff is expensive than that of containing lesser wool.
-The rug is embroidered with chain stitch on wool with cotton thread.
+Namda is a vibrant and eye-catching floor rug.
+It’s made of woollen and cotton fabric in the desirous shape.
+The price varies depending on the type of wool.
+Namda with more woollen stuffing is more expensive than Namda with less wool.
+The typical embroidery on rug is chain stitch with cotton thread makes it beautiful.

 Papier Mache

-Papier Mache is an ancient art.
-There are three different stages of processing Papier Mache products.
+Papier Mache is a centuries-old technique to create different kinds of products.
+There are three stages to the production of Papier Mache products.

-First of all, soak a paper in the water until it gets disintegration.
-Then pounded it and mix adhesive solution with it.
-Spread it over a mould and allow it to dry fully.
-After getting dry, a proper shape gives to make a product.
-Apply shinny paint or varnish on it and create artistic design on it with bright glittery colours.
+First, soak a piece of paper in water until it dissolves.
+Then pound it and mix it with an adhesive solution.
+Allow it to dry completely after spreading it over a mould.
+After drying, a suitable shape is used to create a product.
+Apply a shiny paint or varnish to it and draw an artistic design with bright glitter colours.

 Shawls

-Pashmina shawls have softer stuff.
-Their yarn spins from the hair of the ibex, lives on the height of 14,000 feet ASL.
+Pashmina shawls are softer and delicate.
+The yarn obtain from the ibex hair which lives at a height of 14,000 feet ASL.

-Shahtoosh is the legendary ‘ring shawl’, known for its lighter, soft and warm stuff.
+Shahtoosh is a legendary ‘ring shawl’ prominently lighter, soft and warm.

 Crewel Work

-Kashmiri crewel work is in great demand all over the world.
-This is different type of embroidery on a pre-shrunk white cotton fabric.
-The intrinsic worth of each piece determines by the size of the stitches and the quality of yarn.
-Chain stitch is popular embroidery on wool, silk or cotton and often created by a hook rather than needle.
-This embroidery uses in decoration pieces, wall hangings and rugs etc.
+Crewel work from Kashmir is in high demand all over the world.
+This is a unique embroidery design on a pre-shrunk white cotton fabric.
+The size of the stitches and the quality of the yarn determine the intrinsic value of each piece.
+Chain stitch is a popular embroidery, with a hook rather than a needle.
+This embroidery uses in decorative items such as wall hangings and rugs.

 Silk/Tweeds

-Tweed weaves from pure and no blend wool.
-The cocoon reared in Kashmir is of the superior quality.
-The fineness of this yarn speaks itself.
-This kind of silk calles as ‘chinon’ or ‘crepe de chine’.
+Tweed obtain from 100% pure wool.
+The cocoon collected in Kashmir is of exceptional quality.
+This yarn’s fineness speaks for itself.
+This type of silk is known as ‘chinon’ or ‘crepe de chine’.

 Pheran

-Pheran is a coat or cloak like outfit.
-It is loose enough to place a Kangri (small basket with coals embers in it.
-Men’s Pheran is always made by tweed or coarse wool, while of women’s made by raffle with Ari or Hook embroidery on the neck, cuffs and edges.
-The quality of embroidery and thickness of the raffle determines the price.
+Pheran is a type of shirt or cloak.
+It’s loose enough to fit a Kangri (small basket filled with coal embers) inside.
+Men’s phorans are always made of tweed or coarse wool, whereas women’s phorans are of raffle with Ari or Hook embroidery on the neck, cuffs and edges.
+The quality of the embroidery and the thickness of the raffle determines the price.

 Basketry